mdsimpson/swcampaign/docs/views.md

 The user can put in notes about the interaction.
 This will be saved in the DB.
 It is considered a kind of `Interaction Record`

-### Record Votes Page
+### Record Consents Page

 This page is only accessible to users with `Administrator` role.

-The users can look up any homeowner or property and record that fact that the homeowner has voted.
+The users can look up any homeowner or property and record that fact that the homeowner has signed the consent form.

-He can optionally recorder if the homeowner voted "yes" or "no."
+On this page, the user can upload a CSV file to input in bulk the list of members known to have signed the consent form.

-On this page, the user can upload a CSV file to input votes in bulk.
+* If a file is uploaded and contains entries that are already recorded, the system should give no error, but should indicate how many new items were recorded.

 ### Organize Canvassing Page